Board and Train Pros and Cons

 A good Board and Train program will provide updates while your dog is away, but that’s not the same as watching the trainer interact with and handle your dog.

-Unfortunately, recent stories have revealed how inhumanely some dogs are treated during bad programs.
+Unfortunately, recent stories have revealed how inhumanely some dogs are treated in bad programs.

 Be very cautious of programs that do not include updates.
 Ideally, the program includes regular video clips of your dog practicing!